Yutsuten/Yutsuten.github.io/_notes/language/python/package/datetime.md

 ### Manipulation

-Get a date with the next month.
+Get a date with the next month
+(See also `dateutil.relativedelta`).

 ```python
 future_date = mydate.replace(day=1) + timedelta(days=32)